-I care for him and the house in the day time and our son does the evening before bed time.
-There are many chores I want to accomplish in the day, during the week, and before school starts in August.
+I care for him and the house in the daytime, and our son does the evening before bedtime.
+There are many chores I want to accomplish during the day, during the week, and before school starts in August.

 Our home is full of stuff that needs to go.
-It is 25 years of what ever, it’s neatly stored and organized.
-The house is telling me do not bring anything else home.
+It is 25 years of whatever, and it’s neatly stored and organized.
+Yet, the house is telling me not to bring anything else home.
 There isn’t any place to put it.

-2. Window washing have not been done in two years, refrigerator, cleaning the back and on the floor, blowing out the compressor vent for dust bunnies.
+2. Window washing has not been done in two years, refrigerator, cleaning the back and on the floor, blowing out the compressor vent for dust bunnies.

-4. When you come into the house from the outside the house has an odor!
+4. When you come into the house from the outside, the house has an odor!
 From where?
 I don’t know.
-An unclean smell /where do I begin to locate the source?
+An unclean smell /where do I begin to locate the source.
+Is it in all of our stuff?
 I empty the trash from the kitchen every night.
 Bleach the garbage tote every week that the city takes to prevent maggots.

-5. Learning to keep up with shopping, bill paying, dishes, (no dishwasher) laundry, bed making, DUSTING, meal planning, baking, washing floors, hubby’s doctor appointments, cooking, Oh yes, yard work and other tasks to crop up.
-Learning to declutter the house, closets, lighten the load of unusable items.
+5. Learning to keep up with shopping, bill paying, dishes, (no dishwasher) laundry, bed making, DUSTING, meal planning, baking, washing floors, hubby’s doctor appointments, cooking, Oh yes, yard work, and other tasks that crop up.
+Also, learning to declutter the house, and closets, lighten the load of unusable items.

 Where do you begin?

 I did complete the hallway linen closet last week with four drawers loaded.
-I rearranged, sorted and got a lot of extra space.
-YEH!
+I rearranged, sorted, and got a lot of extra space.
+YEAH!

 Awaiting your generous reply,